-OpenZen (All sensor types, C/C++/C#)
+OpenZen (All sensor types, C/C++/C#) - recommended for new developments

 OpenZen is our main library to control all aspects of the sensors.
 It offers a unified C/C++ API for all sensor types and is the base library for our LpmsControl application.
 OpenZen builds on Windows, Linux and Android.
 In the future we will extend OpenZen with further bindings for C#, Python etc.